caiomts/timerdo/README.md

 ![](images/start_1.png)

-To start tracking the task ID is a required argument, I'll show you in a bit how to get to know the tasks IDs, but first let's have a look at the help.
+To start tracking the task ID is a required argument, I'll show you in a bit how to get to know the tasks IDs, but first let's take a look at the help.

 ![](images/start_help.png)